 Central to this approach is a clear defined process on how the County will coordinate with the community.
-A structure that was discussed by the community during the planning process was for the County to meet with the existing Madrid civic organizations to define the process.
+A first step that was recommended by the community during the planning process was for the County to meet with the existing Madrid civic organizations to define the process.
 The Madrid Landowners Association was identified as a practical liaison group to help organize that initial discussion.